 CAPI (computer assisted telephone interviewing)

-This method can involve any type of target and can be used in any location.
+This methodology can be used with any type of target and facility.

 The disadvantages are very few and are due only to the eventuality, however rather remote, that some interviews are not saved: for this reason it is always advisable to have an oversample.